 Lizard specimens were also dissected and their sex and reproductive condition assessed.
 Stomach contents were analyzed and summarized.
 Ten body measurements were made on preserved specimens.
 Many of these supplementary data remain at risk and will be lost with Pianka's demise unless he can hire a full-time research assistant to help get them digitized and entered into a data base.

 The culmination of Pianka's life and work is now at stake -- as much information as possible for each individual lizard should be preserved for posterity.
 These data need to be organized in a relational database format describing different types of data with queries to extract particular subsets.
-These data will constitute an invaluable resource for a wide variety of future studies, including long-term changes, ontogenetic changes, variation and sexual dimorphisms in morphology and ecology (Gender Differences), habitat requirements, thermal biology, reproductive biology, and dietary and microhabitat niche breadth and overlap.
+These data constitute an invaluable resource for a wide variety of future studies, including seasonal and long-term changes, ontogenetic changes, variation and sexual dimorphisms in morphology and ecology (gender differences), microhabitat and habitat requirements, thermal biology, reproductive biology, differences between diurnal vs. nocturnal species, within-versus between-phenotype components of niche breadth, dietary and microhabitat niche breadth and overlap, and point diversity.

 Return to Pianka lab page